-denote the \emph{algebra of basic forms of $\fol$}.
-This is a $\mathbb{Z}$-graded differential algebra (defining $\Omega^k(\fol)=\{0\}$ for $k<0$), since the exterior differential $d$ preserves basic forms.
-Therefore we can compute the cohomology groups of the complex of basic forms

-which we call the \emph{basic cohomology groups of $\fol$}, denoted by $\Ho^k(\fol)$.
-We have $\Ho(\fol) = \bigoplus \Ho^k(\fol)$, which is a graded algebra with the usual exterior product.
-Notice that when $\fol$ is the trivial foliation by points, $\Ho(\fol)$ reduces to the de Rham cohomology of $M$.
-In general, we can intuitively think of $\Ho(\fol)$ as the de Rham cohomology of $M / \fol$, as one usually does in basic cohomology for group actions.
+the \emph{algebra of basic forms of $\fol$}, which is a $\mathbb{Z}$-graded differential algebra (defining $\Omega^k(\fol)=\{0\}$ for $k<0$), since the exterior differential $d$ preserves basic forms (as can be readily seen from Cartan's formula).
+Therefore we can compute the cohomology groups of the subcomplex of basic forms, which we call the \emph{basic cohomology groups of $\fol$}, denoted by $\Ho^k(\fol)$.
+We also denote $\Ho(\fol) = \bigoplus \Ho^k(\fol)$, which is a graded algebra with the usual exterior product.
+Notice that, when $\fol$ is the trivial foliation by points, $\Ho(\fol)$ reduces to the de Rham cohomology of $M$ (in general, one intuitively thinks of $\Ho(\fol)$ as the de Rham cohomology of $M / \fol$).
 If $f\colon (M, \fol) \to (N, \mathcal{G})$ is foliated, then the pullback of a $\mathcal{G}$-basic form is a $\fol$-basic form, and thus there is an induced linear map

 For $\fol$-saturated open sets $U, V \subset M$, the short exact sequence